ZuPOO Review: Overpriced Laxative or Gut Support?

 We are unable to identify any ingredients in this formulation that we consider effectively dosed and likely to improve gut health based on a review of medical research.

-We consider this supplement to be potentially harmful due to the inclusion of two active ingredients associated with increased risk of liver injury.
+We do not currently recommend this supplement, and we consider it to be potentially harmful due to the inclusion of two active ingredients associated with increased risk of liver injury.

-This is one of the worst-formulated dietary supplements we have ever reviewed on Illuminate Health, and we recommend that consumers avoid both this supplement and all supplements sold by its parent brand Umzu.
+This is one of the worst-formulated dietary supplements we have ever reviewed on Illuminate Health.

 ZuPOO questionable health claim 1